 For pump users, the dawn phenomenon is much easier to counteract, as basal rates can be adjusted depending on time of day.
-The dawn phenomenon can often be counteracted with a basal increase of 20-30%.
+The dawn phenomenon can often be counteracted with a basal increase of 20-30 percent.
 When on an insulin pump, basal rates can simply be increased, helping to prevent dawn phenomenon.
-It is recommended to change basal rates 2-3 hours prior to a rise in glucose, and approximately 5 hours prior to the high BG event.
+It is recommended to change basal rates two to three hours prior to a rise in blood glucose, and approximately five hours prior to the high blood glucose (BG) event.
 When it comes to changes in basal insulin, the timing of the change is just as important as the amount!
 Always consult your diabetes care team before making any changes in your basal rates!

 Tips for MDI users

-Levemir, Lantus, and Basaglar are made up of different components, but act very similarly.
-All can be taken between 1-2x/day.
-Levemir begins working within 1-3 hours, peaks between 8-10 hours, and has a duration of 18-26 hours.
-Lantus and Basaglar begin working in 1-2 hours, peak at 6 hours (less peak than Levemir) and have a duration of 18-24 hours.
+Levemir, Lantus and Basaglar are made up of different components, but act very similarly.
+All can be taken between one to two times a day.
+Levemir begins working within one to three hours, peaks between 8-10 hours, and has a duration of 18-26 hours.
+Lantus and Basaglar begin working in one to two hours, peak at six hours (less peak than Levemir) and have a duration of 18-24 hours.

-Lantus, Basaglar, and Levemir can be split into two doses if they are not lasting a full 24 hours.
+Lantus, Basaglar and Levemir can be split into two doses if they are not lasting a full 24 hours.
 Lantus given at bedtime may lose its efficacy around dinner the next day.
-The prandial (mealtime) insulin given for dinner will work for 4-5 hours after that, but since Lantus takes 1-2 hours to kick in, there would be a gap in coverage leading to elevated morning glucose levels.
+The prandial (mealtime) insulin given for dinner will work for four to five hours after that, but since Lantus takes one to two hours to kick in, there would be a gap in coverage leading to elevated morning blood glucose levels.
 This is often misinterpreted as dawn phenomenon and people who experience this should try splitting their doses.
 Analysis by using a CGM over several nights and looking at the results with your clinician can lead to better understanding.

 Toujeo and Tresiba

-The newest basal insulins available include Toujeo and Tresiba, both of which require 1 injection/day and have no true peak.
+The newest basal insulins available include Toujeo and Tresiba, both of which require one injection/day and have no true peak.
 This leads to very stable blood glucose levels but cannot be timed to fight dawn phenomenon.
-Toujeo begins working after 2 hours and has a duration of 36 hours.
-Tresiba begins working after 2 hours and has a duration of > 42 hours.
+Toujeo begins working after two hours and has a duration of 36 hours.
+Tresiba begins working after two hours and has a duration of > 42 hours.
 These longer acting insulins provide a very flat and consistent profile, great for minimizing variability, but difficult to counteract dawn phenomenon.
 A comprehensive table of the timeframes mentioned above can be found here.